clap-lab/clap-lab.github.io/workshop.markdown

   *Topic:* *Challenges in Tokenization Across Languages*
   Yuval Pinter will explore tokenization challenges in multiple languages and their impact on what models can learn.

-## **Interactive Sessions**
-- **Poster Session** – A great opportunity for participants to present their work and receive feedback.
-- **Idea Pitches** – Have an idea but need expertise?
-Join focused small-group discussions to exchange knowledge.
-- **Workshop Dinner** – Continuing our tradition of fostering personal interaction, we organize a social dinner on Wednesday evening.

 ## **Posters**
 * Zebulon Goriely: From babble to words: Pre-training language models on continuous streams of phonemes <br>
 * Bastian Bunzeck: Small Language Models Also Work With Small Vocabularies: Probing the Linguistic Abilities of Grapheme- and Phoneme-Based Baby Llamas <br>